 Does your chair sink down throughout the work day?
-Is it difficult for you to adjust your chair either up or down?
-If you are having these issues, you may need to replace the gas cylinder on your office chair in order to get it to function properly once again.
-This is actually a pretty simple process.
-Materials you will need:
+Is it difficult for you to adjust your chair up and down?
+If you're having these issues, you may need to replace the gas cylinder on your office chair in order to get it to function properly again.
+Read on to learn how to replace your office chair cylinder.

 - A rubber mallet